Illustrated Children’s Book Covers: Tips and Examples

 For the kids aged 1-5:

-• Joyful colors with strong contrasts (Children tend to be attracted to the bright block colors of the color wheel rather than pastels or muted blends)
+• Joyful colors with strong contrasts (children tend to be attracted to the bright block colors of the color wheel rather than pastels or muted blends)

 • The minimalist cartoonish/hand-drawn art style